christsven/H.E.A.T/scenarios/estonia/background-information-estonia.md

 old and under-weaponized, since peacekeepers main focus is not lethal in nature.
 Still, some security detachments for places of interest do have access to APCs and IFVs, and a very small number of tanks was also provided.

+#### Wartime contributors

+After clashes forced UNFIBAL peacekeepers to divise a different plan of action, initially most humanitarian and policing units assisted reservist formations and NGOs in the rest of Estonia with refugee movement as well as organisation of accomodation.
+Peacekeeping operations in Ida-Viru were organized in cooperation with EUFOR command and later NATO command.

+As an initial compromise in US politics, where less isolationist factions refused to accept the neutral stance towards the attacks on NATO members the President had taken, led to an arms deal with the UN forces, equipping them with more modern vehicles, weaponry and personal equipment.
+This included prominently M1117 Guardian ASVs, M1120 Strkyer APCs as well as Bradley M2A2/A3 IFVs.

+Operational goals during wartime changed a more proactive protection of the civilian population, securing public infrastructure and upholding the rule of law where possible, as well as documenting potential war crimes for later prosecussion.

 #### EUFOR Estonia